Could Myles Garrett be Arrested for Aggravated Assault or Battery?

 Aggravated battery is an intentional act of violence where a deadly weapon was used.
 Aggravated Battery is a Second Degree Felony and is punishable by up to 15 years in prison or probation and up to $10,000 in fines.

-What Is Considered a Deadly Weapon?
+What Is Considered a Deadly Weapon in Florida?

 According to Florida law, a deadly weapon is anything used or threatened to be used in a way likely to produce death or great bodily harm.
 This definition, however, is incredibly vague and often varies on a case per case basis.
 This normally includes guns, knives, and other heavy objects that would leave more than a bruise when used against another person.